National Monument (Amsterdam): History

 Dam Square is the historic centre of the Dutch national capital of Amsterdam.
 Until 1914 another national monument stood on the Dam, De Eendracht or popularly Naatje van de Dam, commemorating the Ten Days' Campaign.

 Shortly after the end of World War II in 1945, a liberty pole was erected on Dam Square.
 The Dutch government proposed that a permanent national World War II monument be placed there.
 While planning was ongoing, a temporary monument was erected on the Dam in 1947, designed by A. J. van de Steur and Auke Komter.
 It consisted of 11 urns with soil from World War II execution grounds and war cemeteries in each of the Dutch provinces.
 Three years later, a twelfth urn was added with soil from the Dutch East Indies, now Indonesia.

 Meanwhile, a private initiative to erect a World War II monument had started.
 John Rädecker was commissioned to design the monument, and his designs were exhibited in 1946 at the Stedelijk Museum.
 Mayor Arnold Jan d'Ailly decided to consolidate the plans and build the privately funded monument on Dam Square, using Rädecker's designs.
 The architect Jacobus Oud was contracted to work together with Rädecker on the monument.
 The final design was approved by the Dutch government in 1952.
 Rädecker suffered from increasingly worsening health (he died four months before the monument was revealed), and his sons Han and Jan Willem Rädecker stepped in to complete the project.

 The National Monument was finally revealed on 4 May 1956 by Queen Juliana of the Netherlands.

 In the late 1960s and early 1970s, the National Monument, which dominates the eastern half of Dam Square, became a gathering place for hippies, who saw the monument as a symbol of liberty.
 Every night, a sizeable crowd of people slept around the monument in sleeping bags.
 On 24 August 1970, the municipal government banned Damslapen ("Dam sleeping").
 This incited rioting on Dam Square which continued until the next day, when the square was cleared by off-duty marines.
 The hippies then relocated to the Vondelpark.

 The monument has undergone two restorations, in 1965 and in 1997–1998.
 During the restoration in the 1990s, the entire monument was disassembled, and the brick interior of the central pillar was replaced with concrete.
 In 2007 a wheelchair ramp was added to the monument.
 On 14 August 2009, the monument gained rijksmonument status.

+On 3 April 2025, a 50-year-old man set himself on fire inside of his car in a failed car bombing near the National Monument, causing a small explosion and injuring himself.
+No bystanders were injured.